 Upon which I replied:

-Cousteau created CMAS & NAUI long before that...
+Cousteau created CMAS, and was seated on the supervisory board of NAUI long before that...

 I understand there's a need to continue developing the diving business.

 Joint marketing with PADI, when it comes to B2C fine!